microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

   az --version
   ```

 * The Bash shell.
-While Azure CLI should behave identically on all environments, some semantics may need to be modified if you use other shells.
-To complete this training on Windows, you can use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win).
+While Azure CLI should behave identically on all environments, some shell semantics may need to be modified for use with other shells.
+To complete this training on Windows, use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win).

 * The `jq` utility.
 On Windows, download [this Windows port of JQ](https://github.com/stedolan/jq/releases) and add the following to the `~/.bashrc` file: